camerahacks/super-supernote/README.md

 Supernote devices are notorious for not having a "home button" but that doesn't meant you can't create your own home page.

+## Good to Know

+**Wi-Fi** on Supernote devices does not support WPA3.
+If you can't connect to a WiFi access point, check if it is using WPA3.
+This is a serious security concern and Ratta should address this.

+**PDF Templates** cannot be assigned to a note when creating the note file.
+However, you can create the note file and then change the template it is using to a PDF template.

 ## Tools

 [supernote-tool](https://github.com/jya-dev/supernote-tool) (Python)